 Since their storybook wedding, it has been anything but "storybook" for the couple.
-In addition to battling three different cancers, Lorenzo has suffered a myriad of other medical calamities, including a herniation caused by his kidney operation, a detached retina (both of which required surgery), and countless trips to the emergency room to address heart related issues.
+In addition to battling three cancers, Lorenzo has suffered a myriad of other medical calamities, including a herniation caused by his kidney operation, a detached retina (both of which required surgery), and countless trips to the emergency room to address heart related issues.

 In 2014, Peggy began representing Lorenzo and Code 3 for a Cure by competing in athletic races in firefighter gear, including helmet, SCBA, turnouts, and boots.
 By donning the gear, Peggy sends out a visual message that firefighters are more likely to contract cancer than the general population due to the toxins to which they are exposed in the line of duty, yet too often they don't get the critical support they need when battling the disease.
 In competing, Peggy joins firefighters and citizens alike across the nation who race for C3FAC.
 Says Peggy, "My inspiration is Lorenzo.
 He wakes up every morning totally focused and driven towards a purpose.
 He constantly utilizes his athleticism--and sometimes sheer grit and determination--to overcome the painful and debilitating after-effects of cancer treatments and other firefighting related injuries in order to work to get help for other firefighters who are struggling like he has."
 Now, Lorenzo, the retired firefighter and Medal of Valor recipient whom doctors have referred to as "high risk," "a complex case," and a "walking miracle" is joined by Peggy and other athletes, as well as fire departments, corporations, and individuals across the country, in answering a different call: help firefighters who are stricken with cancer.